If You Need Help

 Connecticut Mental Health Center serves people with mental illness and/or addictions.
 Throughout CMHC and its satellites, our highly experienced, compassionate clinical staff is dedicated to helping patients find and follow their own individual pathways to recovery.

-If you are experiencing a mental health or trauma-related crisis and wish to see or speak with someone at CMHC, your first step is to call or visit our Acute Services Unit.
+If you are experiencing a mental health or trauma-related crisis and wish to see or speak with someone at CMHC, your first step is to call or visit our Mobile Crisis Intervention and Evaluation Unit.

 To reach out by telephone, please call (203) 974-7713.

-Visit our Acute Services Unit on the first floor of CMHC's main building at 34 Park Street, New Haven.
+Visit the first floor of CMHC’s main building at 34 Park Street, New Haven.

-The South Central Crisis Service is an evening and weekend telephone counseling service, available to help you at the following times:
+The South Central Crisis Service is an evening and weekend telephone counseling and mobile crisis service, available to help you at the following times: